MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/06a-content-understanding.md

 >**Note**: To execute this section of the exercise, you will need an Azure subscription with permission to use the API Key.
 If you do not have permission, you will not be able to test out the models yourself.
 However, you can still read through the rest of the exercise to review the steps.

 1. Open Visual Studio Code (VS Code).
-In VS Code, press **Ctrl + Shift + P** (Windows/Linux) or **Cmd + Shift + P** (Mac) to open the command palette.
+In VS Code, press **Ctrl + Shift + P** (Windows/Linux) or (or Command Palette from View menu) to open the command palette.
 Type **Git: Clone** and select it.
 Paste the repo URL `https://github.com/MicrosoftLearning/mslearn-ai-fundamentals.git` and press **Enter**.

 1. Select a local folder where the repository will be cloned.
 When prompted, click **Open** to start working on the cloned project in VS code.

-In the VS Code file explorer, select **data**, then select **content-understanding**.
+1. In the VS Code file explorer, select the **data** folder, then select the **content-understanding** folder.

-1. In the content-understanding folder, open the **.env** file.
+1. In the *content-understanding* folder, open the **.env** file.
 Copy and paste your Foundry project API key.
 Copy and paste your Foundry project endpoint.
 Edit the endpoint by deleting the text after *ai.azure.com*.
 Your endpoint should look like this `https://...ai.azure.com`.
 Save the file.

-1. Create Foundry Model deployments of GPT-4.1, GPT-4.1-mini, and text-embedding-3-large in your Foundry resource.
+1. Return to Foundry portal to create Foundry Model deployments of GPT-4.1, GPT-4.1-mini, and text-embedding-3-large in your Foundry resource.
 In the (classic) Foundry portal, select **Models and endpoints** from the menu on your left.
 In the **Model deployments** screen, select **+ Deploy a model**, then select **Deploy base model**.
 Search for and select **GPT-4.1**, then select **Confirm**.
 Keep the default name and default deployment type.
 Select **Deploy**.
 Repeat for **GPT-4.1-mini** and **text-embedding-3-large**.
 Once the models are deployed, note the names of the models (they should be GPT-4.1, GPT-4.1-mini, and text-embedding-3-large unless you customized the names).

 1. To extract information from content using Content Understanding, you can use the *curl* command to call the REST endpoint.
 You will need to make three calls:
-    a.
-To set up a connection between Content Understanding and your Foundry models
+    - To set up a connection between Content Understanding and your Foundry models
-    b.
-To analyze the content
+    - To analyze the content
-    c.
-To retrieve the result of the analysis
+    - To retrieve the result of the analysis

 1. In VS Code, open a new bash terminal.
 Press **Ctrl+Shift+P** (or Command Palette from View menu).
 Type: **Terminal: Create New Terminal (With Profile)**.
 Choose the **Git Bash** profile from the list.
 Your terminal will appear at the bottom of the VS Code screen.

+1. In the terminal, navigate to the content-understanding folder.
+Copy and paste the following into the terminal.
+Then press *enter*.

+    ```bash
+    cd data/content-understanding
+    ```

 1. Set up a connection between Content Understanding and Foundry models in your Foundry resource.
-Open the **set-up-connection.sh** file.
+From the VS Code file explorer, open the **set-up-connection.sh** file.
 Note where variables for your project endpoint, key, and model deployment names are included in the script.
 The script should look similar to this:

     ```bash
     curl -i -X PATCH "{endpoint}/contentunderstanding/defaults?api-version=2025-11-01" \